 - Serve the Pav Bhaji masala along with butter toasted Pav Bun, fresh chopped onion, a wedge of lime.

-- Add chilli if you prefer more spiciness.
+- Add chili if you prefer more spiciness.

 - Add grated paneer in the final stage of the recipe to garnish if you like paneer.